Healthcare in Portugal

 Public healthcare facilities in Portugal

 Access to public healthcare in Portugal is free for children under 18 and people over 65.
-All other legal residents can also access public healthcare at low rates.
+All other legal residents can access public healthcare at low rates.
 Basic services can be found in rural areas but travel to a larger city will be necessary for specialised care.
 Public hospitals and clinics in Portugal are frequently understaffed and overcrowded.

 EU nationals living in Portugal will be pleased to find that consultations with a GP and basic vaccines are free.
 Non-EU expats may have to pay some fees for public healthcare in Portugal, but the amount will depend on whether there is a reciprocal healthcare agreement between Portugal and the expat's home country.